pbnath/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 Note that in a production-ready cluster it is recommended to have an odd number of controlplane nodes as for multi-node services like etcd, leader election and quorum work better.
 See lecture on this ([KodeKloud](https://kodekloud.com/topic/etcd-in-ha/), [Udemy](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/learn/lecture/14296192#overview)).
 We're only using two here to save on RAM on your workstation.

+If you examine the command line arguments passed to the various control plane components, you should recognise many of the files that were created in earlier sections of this course, such as certificates, keys, kubeconfigs, the encryption configuration etc.

 ## Prerequisites

 The commands in this lab up as far as the load balancer configuration must be run on each controller instance: `controlplane01`, and `controlplane02`.
 Login to each controller instance using SSH Terminal.